y-scope/clp/README.md

 ![CLP systems overview](docs/img/clp-complete-solution.png)

 CLP provides an end-to-end log management pipeline consisting of compression, search, analytics, and viewing.
-The figure above shows the system architecture.
+The figure above shows the CLP ecosystem architecture.
 It consists of the following features:

 - **Compression and Search**: CLP compresses logs into archives, which can be searched and analyzed in a [web UI](components/webui).
 The input can either be raw logs